1936 Auckland Rugby League season: Stormont Shield

+The Stormont Shield had been donated following the death of New Zealand player Bill Stormont by his family.
+His father John Stormont had died in recent weeks.
+Richmond totally outplayed Manukau with centre Ted Mincham and halfback Roy Powell their best backs.
+Their centres and wingers scored six tries between them.
+Steve Watene was nursing an injured shoulder from a previous game and was forced to go off before halftime when the score was just 10-9 in favour of Richmond.
+Angus Gault also struggled with an ankle injury for Manukau and "limped throughout the game".

 Top try scorers and point scorers

 The point scoring lists are compiled from matches played in the Opening round of matches, the Fox Memorial, Roope Rooster, Phelan Shield and Stormont Shield matches which all first grade sides were eligible for competing in (provided they avoided elimination from the knock out competitions).
 Lou Brown after returning from playing professionally in England once again topped the try scoring lists.
-The top point scorer was John Anderson who had joined the Auckland competition after moving from the West Coast of the South Island.
-Remarkably Craddock Dufty featured on the top point scorer lists after a 5 year absence from playing, and in his 36th year in a competition dominated by players around 10 years his junior.
+Roy Bright who had transferred from Ponsonby had an outstanding season for Newton scoring 14 tries from just 12 games while Richmond's winger Owen Wilkie also scored 14 tries from 18 games.
+The top point scorer was John Anderson who joined Marist after transferring from the West Coast where he had played for the Blackball club and been a West Coast and South Island representative.
+Jack Hemi was second and had joined Manukau from Wairarapa where he had been playing rugby union.
+Remarkably Craddock Dufty featured on the top point scorer lists after a 5-year absence aged 36.

 Senior reserve (Norton Cup)

 Reserve grade standings

 The Richmond match with Manukau was abandoned with Richmond leading after news arrived that Cowan (a Manukau official) had died earlier in the afternoon at Carlaw Park.
 Manukau had lost their round 1 match v Devonport by default.
 The score for the City v Newton round 10 match was not reported, neither was the round 13 match between Richmond and Newton, and the round 14 match between Manukau and Newton also had no score reported.
 In round 14 Richmond defeated City by default.
 The 12th round was washed out completely meaning only 13 rounds were played.
 A 15th round was scheduled on September 5, but there were no results reported indicating the round was not played.